-The financial statements are presented in Ringgit Malaysia ("RM") and all values are rounded to the nearest thousand (RM'000) except when otherwise indicated.
+The financial statements are presented in Ringgit Malaysia ("RM") and all values are rounded to the nearest thousand ("RM'000") except when otherwise indicated.

-- 2.2 Summary of Significant Accounting Policies - (a) Property, plant and equipment
+2.2 Summary of Significant Accounting Policies

+(a) Property, plant and equipment

 Property, plant and equipment are initially stated at cost.
-Land and buildings are subsequently shown at fair value, based on periodic, but at least triennial, valuations by external independent valuers, less accumulated depreciation and impairment losses.
+Land and buildings are subsequently shown at fair value less accumulated depreciation and impairment losses.
 Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the assets, and the net amount is restated to the revalued amount of the asset.
 All other property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.
 Cost includes expenditure that is directly attributable to the acquisition of the items.